yoyolalala/stm32_RTC_millis/README.md

-# stm32_RTC_secs
+# stm32_RTC_millis
 ## config RTC clock to record system running time
-- get the number of seconds in system operation
+- get the number of seconds or millis(accuracy:125ms) in system operation
 - change the resetDateFlag to choose whether to reset time when pressing reset button

-## TODO
-- get millis in system operation